 The game features all the basics of professional wrestling, including jumping off the top ropes, running and bouncing off the ropes, and fighting outside the ring.
 Naturally, you win by pinning your opponent for three seconds.
 Instead of trying to pin him when he's down by pressing A, you can lift him up by his head by pressing B, so you can wear him down some more first.
 You win the game by beating all the opponents in succession, though the game is no doubt best enjoyed by playing against a friend.

 My main complaint about the game is the controls, which I found hard to use.
 I couldn't beat the computer (granted, I suck).
 Whenever I would hit the opponent and then lift him back up for another attack, I couldn't get the timing right.
 If I pressed the attack button (A is kick, B is punch) right away, my character would do nothing and then get counter-attacked.
 But if I waited, my opponent would recover and hit me instead!
 Either way I would get hit.
 I also struggled to initiate grapples.
 They happen automatically when the wrestlers are next to each other, but usually I would get hit if I tried to start one; other times we would just move past each other.
 When we did grapple, more often than not the computer would execute his move.
 Apparently my reflexes are too slow.
-Unfortunately, there is no difficult setting to adjust.
+Unfortunately, there is no difficulty setting to adjust.

 |I couldn't get a screenshot of "A WINNER IS YOU" because I suck so hard.|